 It is recognised that whistleblowing can be difficult and stressful.
 Advice and support is available from senior managers, HR provider and/or your professional or trade union.
-The school has Whistleblowing procedures, a copy of which can be found on the school's website.
+The school has Whistleblowing procedures, a copy of which can be found on the school has Whistleblowing procedures, extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.